myobie/rake-tilde/README.md

 # Rake::Tilde

 Run rake tasks when files change.
-No changes necessary to your Rakefile.
+No changes necessary to your Rakefile, just prepend your task name with ~ like: `$ rake ~build`

 ## Installation